meghuu3/Codechef-Profile-Tracker/README.md

 A Python Application Where It Uses Beautiful Soup Library Which Is Helpful For Scraping The Web

-In Upcoming Days I May Try To Implement with different coding websites 🤔
+In Upcoming Days I May Try To Implement For different coding platforms 🤔

 # What Application Does??